nirhjah/screening-for-health-old/README.md

 # Screening for Health - A Cancer Society App

-Screening for Health is a mobile application by the Cancer Society.
+Screening for Health is a tablet application by the Cancer Society.
 Its aim is to help people understand what screening is in order to encourage more people to get screened early.
 The app covers content for the three main screening programmes in New Zealand: Breast Cancer, Bowel Cancer and Cervical Cancer.

-## Visuals
-Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
-Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Installation